Score-based calibration testing for multivariate forecast distributions

 Popular proper scoring rules for multivariate forecast distributions are, for example, the log score and the energy score \citep{GneitingRaftery2007}.
 Absolute forecast evaluation usually amounts to examining calibration, that is the `statistical consistency between the distributional forecasts and the observations' \citep{Gneiting2007Sharpness}.
 For univariate probabilistic forecasts, calibration is commonly assessed by checking uniformity of probability integral transforms \citep[PITs, see][]{Dawid1984,Diebold-et-al-98,Gneiting2007Sharpness}.
-The PIT evaluates the forecaster's cumulative distribution function (CDF) at the corresponding observation.\footnote{For a formal expression of the PIT, see Definition \ref{def:PIT} below.} However, there is no multivariate analogue to the PIT uniformity result (\citealp{genest2001}).
-Two separate strands of literature (in econometrics on the one hand and meteorology and statistics on the other) try to generalize the PIT result from the univariate setting, but interestingly in quite different ways.
+The PIT evaluates the forecaster's cumulative distribution function (CDF) at the corresponding observation.\footnote{For a formal expression of the PIT, see Definition \ref{def:PIT} below.} Two separate strands of literature (in econometrics on the one hand and meteorology and statistics on the other) try to generalize this approach from the univariate setting, but interestingly in quite different ways.

-In this paper we propose simple and powerful tests of calibration for multivariate forecast distributions.
-We derive these tests from a general framework, which we introduce.
-This framework enables us to construct tests that solve various problems of existing tests, and unifies the interdisciplinary literature in that it comprises many seemingly quite different tests.
-Before we provide an overview of our paper, we briefly review this literature.